GarryBGoode/py_gearworks/README.md

-# gggears
+# Python - Gearworks
 A gear generator in python.

 # name conflict notice
 I was careless  when choosing a name for this project and it was already taken.
 If you're looking for the older gggears project go check out https://sourceforge.net/projects/gggears/

 The 2 are unrelated other than the (perhaps poor) choice of name.

-Out of respect for the original gggears this project will pivot and get renamed soon.
+Out of respect for the original gggears this project is getting renamed to py-gearworks.

 # Installation
-Currently the recommended way for most users to install gggears is to install from github directly (git is required on the user's system for this):
+Currently the recommended way for most users to install py_gearworks is to install from github directly (git is required on the user's system for this):
 ```
 python -m pip install git+https://github.com/GarryBGoode/gggears
 ```